A day in the life of a Support Coordinator

-After running through her NDIS plan, we work on her ‘Support Coordination Action Plan’, which outlines all the activities that I plan to do for her and the things that Kylie would like to look into over the course of this plan.
+After running through her NDIS plan, we work on her ‘Support Coordination Program’, which outlines all the activities that I plan to do for her and the things that Kylie would like to look into over the course of this plan.

 I switch off my computer, say goodbye to Jordan and the rest of the team.
 Another productive day done - time to head home.